-Each shard of a sharded cluster instance consists of three nodes by default.
-If a node is faulty, the high availability system of ApsaraDB for MongoDB automatically triggers a primary/secondary failover to guarantee the availability of the shard.
-In addition, you can manually trigger a primary/secondary failover for an ApsaraDB for MongoDB instance in scenarios such as routine disaster recovery drills.
+By default, each shard of an ApsaraDB for MongoDB sharded cluster instance contains three nodes.
+When a node fails, the high availability system of ApsaraDB for MongoDB automatically triggers a primary/secondary failover to ensure the overall availability.
+You can also manually trigger a primary/secondary failover for an ApsaraDB for MongoDB instance in scenarios such as routine disaster recovery drills.

-ApsaraDB for MongoDB provides addresses for you to connect to the primary node and a secondary node of a shard.
-The other secondary node is hidden as a backup to guarantee high availability.
-After you log on to the ApsaraDB for MongoDB console or call the SwitchDBInstanceHA operation to trigger a primary/secondary failover for a shard of a sharded cluster instance, ApsaraDB for MongoDB interchanges the roles of the primary and secondary nodes.
+ApsaraDB for MongoDB provides connection strings for you to connect to the primary node and a secondary node.
+The other secondary node is hidden as a backup to ensure high availability.
+After you log on to the ApsaraDB for MongoDB console or call the SwitchDBInstanceHA operation to trigger a primary/secondary failover for a shard of a sharded cluster instance, ApsaraDB for MongoDB switches the roles of the primary and secondary nodes.

-- You can trigger a primary/secondary failover only for shards in the normal running status.
+- You can trigger a primary/secondary failover only for shards in the running state.

-- After you trigger a primary/secondary failover for an instance, the instance may be disconnected for 30s once.
-We recommend that you perform this operation during off-peak hours and ensure that your applications can automatically re-establish a connection.
+- Each time you trigger a primary/secondary failover for an instance, the instance may encounter a transient connection error of about 30 seconds.
+We recommend that you perform this operation during off-peak hours and make sure that your applications can automatically re-establish a connection.

 - Log on to the ApsaraDB for MongoDB console.